MarcelineVQ/blessed-derive/README.md

   MkFoo : f b -> a -> Foo f a b

 %runElab derive "Foo" [Functor, Foldable, Traversable]
 ```

 If you're instead looking for generics check out the sop package linked below.

 ## Issues

-The largest issue with this as it stands is interaction with other instances.
+The largest issue with this as it stands is that there's no warning for missing instances until use.
-The two major ones so far are:
-- If you derive Foldable and then define Traversable yourself, Idris will complain that there's no Foldable instance defined.
-- There's no warning for missing instances until use.
 For example you can derive Traversable without deriving Foldable, but won't get an error until you actually use traverse.

-I expect both are symptoms of the same underlying issue which is that we're generating hints for the search that occurs when using overloaded functions, but that's all we're doing.
-Idris typeclass generation has some extra steps we don't do, and might not even have access to at this time.
-More research is needed.

 This doesn't derive indexed types yet, but there's no reason it can't be made to.